bgaj203/gitlab-runners/README.md

 **Note:** The easy button code in this project is easy to reuse as a pattern to create your own easy button setups for the CloudFormation Console UI or the CLI.
 **Note:** that you can deploy as many of these as you wish as many times as you wish to build runner clusters with the appropriate attributes.
+**Note:** The easy buttons use default VPC, default subnets and the default VPC security group.
+Once you've explored using an easy button, you will need to use the full template to specify these elements.
+See "**Not An Easy Button Person?**" below.

 | Easy Buttons                                                 | Name                                                         | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |